NihilistPenguin/GoRevShells/README.md

 ## TODO:
-- add parameter for verbose output
+- add option for verbose output
 - test it with obfuscator against Windows Defender
+- add functionality for upload/download?
 - other stuff I can't think of right now